KontosTwo/Tactical-Shooter-Prototype/README.md

 # Didymos

+NOTE: The game was reconceptualized and reimplemented in Unity and Monobehaviors (https://github.com/KontosTwo/Didymos), and then scrapped and reimplemented in Unity and ECS (private repository)

 Tactical 2-D Shooter under development
 - Developed in Java
 - Uses the LibGDX game library for more efficient graphics rendering